 Trees and Shrubs at risk – Many of our common landscape trees and shrubs are susceptible to armored scale insects.
-The list includes but is not limited to: Maples, Service berry, Camellia, Hawthorn, Red Bud, Yellowwood, Dogwoods, Cotoneaster, Euonymous, Ash, Locust, Holly, Privet, Magnolia, Crabapples, Plum, Pyracantha, Pears, Willow, Styrax, Lindens, Elms, Zelkova, Azalea, Rhododendron and others.
+The list includes but is not limited to: Maples, Serviceberry, Camellia, Hawthorn, Red Bud, Yellowwood, Dogwoods, Cotoneaster, Euonymus, Ash, Locust, Holly, Privet, Magnolia, Crabapples, Plum, Pyracantha, Pears, Willow, Styrax, Lindens, Elms, Zelkova, Azalea, Rhododendron and others.

 Common Soft Scales in our region

-Cottony camellia scale on Camillia (underside of leaf)
+Cottony camellia scale on Camellia (underside of leaf)

 Signs and Symptoms:

 These can vary widely depending on the type of scale and the type of host plant.
 The most common and alarming sign of soft scales in the landscape is the presence of sooty mold on trees and/or shrubs.
 Other signs and symptoms range from discoloration of foliage on Camellia and Holly from wax or cottony camellia scale, to premature leaf drop and/or stunting and limb dieback on Maple or Magnolia due to severe infestations of Magnolia scale and cottony Maple scale

 Soft scale can be very difficult to manage after populations are established and control can not always be expected quickly.
 Some infestations may take two to three seasons or more to get under control.
 Early detection is critical for best management of infested trees.
 Monitor three to four year old twigs for the white and gray protective covers of this armored scale insect.
 Heavily infested branches should be pruned and destroyed.
 Treatment strategies and timing varies slightly depending on which variety of scale is being targeted.
 The most effective treatment strategies will include a three part treatment schedule.

 - Systemic application in mid to late spring to target the early crawler stages.